dreamofi/Freeplane-save-pasted-images/README.md

 ## How to use

-After pasting like usual, select the parent node if it is changed, and then run the script from Tools/Scripts/Save Pasted Images
-It is best to assign this script to a shortcut
+Just run the script fromm Tools/Scripts/Save Pasted Images, it will paste the data and download/copy the images automatically It is best to assign this script to a shortcut

 ## Limitations